 #5 Quick Access To Available Inventory

-Access to Inventory in real-time is often reported to us as an issue and a potential risk.
-If staff cannot see the status of a plot in real-time this can result in mistakes or added time spent to ensure there’s a checking process.
+Access to inventory in real-time is often reported to us as an issue and a potential risk.
+If staff can't see the status of a plot in real-time, this can result in mistakes or added time spent to ensure there’s a checking process.
 With PlotBox, at the tap of a button you can view the location and status of all of your inventory, pinned to a high resolution drone image which can also help with the sales process.